Should You Really Be Worried About Forever Chemicals In Makeup?

 Are 'clean' or 'natural' beauty products better for you?

-Dr Wedgeworth observes that wellness is a huge priority for people currently, and many understandably want to ensure they are not harming themselves by using potentially 'toxic' chemicals.
-But there is a lot of misinformation out there, particularly where 'clean' or 'natural' beauty products are concerned and especially on social media.
+Dr. Wedgeworth observes that wellness is a huge priority for people currently, and many, understandably, want to ensure they are not harming themselves by using potentially 'toxic' chemicals.
+But there is a lot of misinformation out there, particularly where 'clean' or 'natural' beauty products are concerned, especially on social media.

-Esther reports that beauty marketing has created concern that there is something wrong with things that are not 'natural' or 'clean'.
-As a result, anything which doesn't fit in this box is deemed inherently bad.
-"This creates mass hysteria of chemicals," says Esther, which experts refer to as 'chemophobia'.
+Olu reports that beauty marketing has created concern that there is something wrong with things that are not 'natural' or 'clean.'
+As a result, anything that doesn't fit in this box is deemed inherently bad.
+"This creates mass hysteria of chemicals," says Olu, which experts refer to as 'chemophobia.'
 Take the recent Olaplex furore, for example.
 A fragrance ingredient called lilial (previously found in the brand's No.3 Hair Perfector) caused worldwide panic when it was banned due to reports that it was linked to infertility.
-Olaplex removed the ingredient, citing an "abundance of caution".
+Olaplex removed the ingredient, citing an "abundance of caution."

+The Cosmetic Regulator believes that labels such as 'clean' and 'green,' as well as "fake, misunderstood news and generalizations across social media," contribute to fear mongering.
+"All of these things demonize products, which are completely safe to use and have been tested as such by toxicologists," it says.
+"At the end of the day, everything is a chemical, from the banana you eat first thing in the morning to the 'natural' oils which are claimed to be 'cleaner' and 'greener' than other products."
+Even water is a chemical.
+What's more, when it comes to cosmetics, the terms 'natural' and 'clean' are not regulated.
+They don't have a standard definition.
+In other words, they don't mean very much.

 Advertisement